DivyanshKushwaha/Pizza-Sales-Dashboard/README.md

 # Pizza Sales Dashboard

+This dashboard helps the Pizza store understand their customers better.
+It helps the Pizza store know if their customers are satisfied with their pizza quality.
+Through different ratings, they get to know their improvement area so thus they can improve their quality by identifying these area.

+Since, the data is of 11 months from January 15 to December 15 so we have a good amount of data to visualize various aspects of our pizza sales data to gain insights and understand key trends.

 ## Problem Statement

-This dashboard helps the airlines understand their customers better.
-It helps the airlines know if their customers are satisfied with their services.
-Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.
-It also lets them know the average delay & departure time, thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these unwanted delays.

-Since, number of neutral/dissatisfied customers (almost 57 %) are more than satisfied customers (around 43 %), thus in all they must work on improving their services.

-Also since average delay in arrival & departure both is 15 minutes, thus they must try to reduce it.
+The owner of pizza store wants to create a dashboard in which various trends of orders can be visualized.
+These trends can be monthly, daily or depends on pizaa name, pizza size or pizza category.
+Also owner wants to calculate some metrics :
+- Total Revenue
+- Average Order Value
+- Total Pizzas Sold
+- Total Orders
+- Average Pizzas Per Order

-### Steps followed
+## Steps followed

-- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
+### Step 1
+- Importing the dataset in MySQL Database.
+- Writing queries for the requirements to build dashboard and helps to solve the problem statement.
+- Requirements to build dashboard
+  #### Total Revenue
+### Step 2
-- Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
+- Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
 - Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".
 - Step 5 : For calculating average delay time, null values were not taken into account as only less than 1% values are null in this column(i.e column named "Arrival Delay")